Is Scuba Diving the Great Barrier Reef Dangerous?

 Jellyfish: Jellyfish are another common hazard in the Great Barrier Reef.
 These creatures have stinging cells that can cause pain, itching, and swelling.
 While most jellyfish stings are not life-threatening, there are a few species that can cause serious injury or even death.
 It’s important to be aware of the different types of jellyfish in the area and to avoid contact with them.

-Read Post What happens to your life during scuba diving
+Read Post What is scuba diving j valve

 2. Weather Conditions